aruth2/schlafli/README.md

 openGL viewer for Polytopes and Tesselations of any dimension
 ![Great Stellated 120-cell](https://raw.githubusercontent.com/aruth2/schlafli/master/120cell.gif)

+This code comes in 2 main parts.
+The interpreter is passed a schlafli symbol and produces the geometrical description of the polytope, and the viewer displays and/or manipulates the polytope.
+The interpreters are written in python and ruby whereas the viewer is written in C.

 **TO USE:**

 Compile the file polytope.c.
 This was tested using the freeglut3 implementation of openGL.